KnowledgeForwardSolutions/CheckDigits.Net/README.md

 be extended to handle custom character domains beyond ASCII alphanumeric characters.

+ISO/IEC 7064 algorithms fall into different categories.
+Pure system algorithms use a single modulus value and a radix value and can generate one or two check characters, depending on the algorithm.
+If a pure system algorithm generates a single check character, the check character produced will either be one of the valid input characters or a single supplementary character that is only valid as a check digit.
+Hybrid system algorithms use two modulus values, M and M+1 and generate a single check character that will be one of the valid input characters.

 CheckDigits.Net provides optimized implementations of all of the algorithms defined in the ISO/IEC 7064 standard as well as abstract base classes suitable for creating custom implementations.